Skip to Main Content

 Study Skills Books

 The Library has many books to help you develop your study skills.
-Topics include time management, mind mapping, note taking, reading with dyslexia, writing in exams, referencing etc. Many of these can be found in the Welfare section in Hartland House Library (in the far side of the foyer area).
-Others are scattered throughout different sections of the Library.
-You can look for them on the Library catalogue SOLO.
-If there are books you would find useful that we don't have speak to Sally or e-mail her at sally.speirs@st-annes.ox.ac.uk.
+Topics include time management, mind mapping, note taking, reading with dyslexia, writing in exams, referencing etc. Many of these can be found in the Welfare section in the foyer of Hartland House Library.
+If there are books you would find useful that we don't have, speak to Sally or e-mail her at sally.speirs@st-annes.ox.ac.uk.

 Study Skills